Produce new law on Sabarimala by Jan 3, 2020 says SC

 New Delhi, Nov 20: The Supreme Court has ordered the Kerala government to produce the new law for Sabarimala.

-The court said that the new law exclusively for the Sabarimala Temple be produces before the court by January 3 2020.
+The court said that the new law exclusively for the Sabarimala Temple be produced before the court by January 3, 2020.

 Make a law exclusively for Sabarimala temple like Guruvayur.
 This would be for administration and welfare of the pilgrims.
 We will give you 4 weeks, the court also said.